EvgeniaKomleva/Intro2CV/README.md

 ### CV methods which we use
 - YOLO

-We plan to train YOLO to recognize one class of racing cars
+We  train YOLO to recognize one class of racing cars

+`python detect.py --weights ./runs/train/exp24/weights/best.pt --img 416 --conf 0.4 --source data/images/cars
+`

 - Histogram for color determination